 - Enhanced understanding of customers: Effective QM systems capture every detail of customer calls and provide thorough insights and analytics, helping businesses better understand customer needs and expectations.

-- Better customer service outcomes: Call centre QM systems support end-to-end quality monitoring and provide insights on customer engagement, helping quality assurance (QA) teams to accurately evaluate agent performance.
+- Better customer service outcomes: Call centre QM systems support end-to-end contact centre quality monitoring and provide insights on customer engagement, helping quality assurance (QA) teams to accurately evaluate agent performance.
 A more comprehensive evaluation process with QA scores improves overall call centre quality, leading to better service outcomes.

 - Improved customer loyalty: Correctly implemented, QM systems help to improve customer service and customer satisfaction, both of which are key to building loyalty.
 This brings added financial benefits, with one study suggesting a 5% rise in customer retention directly relates to at least a 25% growth in profit.3